NOTICE // Educational content about AI tooling for litigation support, not legal advice. Consult a qualified attorney for matter-specific guidance.

 Frequently asked questions

 No. aiR for Review and aiR for Privilege are RelativityOne cloud features only as of April 2026.
 Firms on Relativity Server are not eligible.
-This is a significant limitation for firms with data-residency requirements that preclude cloud hosting.
+A significant limitation for firms with data-residency requirements that preclude cloud hosting.

 aiR uses an OpenAI-based model (GPT-4 architecture) under a zero-retention enterprise agreement as of April 2026.
 Prompts and document content are not retained for model training.
 Firms with OpenAI-specific restrictions should verify compliance before deploying aiR on client matters.